Das-Kollektiv/tdme2/README-MiniScript.md

 	#...
 ```

 If you want to assign a class member function later, see this example.
-Note that the first argument needs to be a (const) $this variable, or a "assigned back" $this variable.
+Note that the first argument needs to be a reference or value by copy $this variable.
 This argument maps to the class that your code is operating on in your class member function.

+Be aware that value by copy variables usually require more instantiation time due to the copy that needs to be made of the variable from parent variable scope to function variable scope.

 ```
 ...